iquercorb/OpenModMan/README.md

-Cumulative installations, backup then restoration of original files are key feature, Open Mod Manager embed safe and smart automatic backup mechanism to garantish user can always and at any time restore editor's original files.
-Finally, as any modern package manager, Open Mod Manager support versioning and dependencies mechanisms.
+Cumulative installations, backup then restoration of original files are key feature, Open Mod Manager embed safe and smart automatic backup mechanism to garantish user can always and at any time restore original files.
+Finally, Open Mod Manager support versioning and dependencies mechanisms.

 ### Network oriented

-Since most of mods are provided by users or communities, and downloaded by other, Open Mod Manager provides an open online repository mechanism allowing any community or individual to provides its encapsuled packages within public online repositories.
-Users can configure repositories to check for updates or new availables packages from their favorite communities.
+Since most of mods are provided by users or communities, and downloaded by other, Open Mod Manager provides an open online repository mechanism allowing any community or individual to provides its own Mod Packages within public online repositories.
+Users can configure repositories to check for updates or new availables Mods from their favorite communities.

 ### Generic and versatile